 We also evaluate the effect of lead plaintiffs on the selection of attorneys and attorneys’ fees.
 We find that, for the time period of our study, institutional investors tended to avoid the Milberg Weiss plaintiffs’ attorney firm.
 On the more fundamental issue of whether the presence of an institutional investor as a lead plaintiff reduces the fees paid to the lawyers, after controlling for the size of the case, we find no systematic evidence that institutional involvement correlates with lower fee awards.

 Choi, Stephen; Fisch, Jill E.; and Pritchard, A. C., "Do Institutions Matter?
 The Impact of the Lead Plaintiff Provision of the Private Securities Litigation Reform Act" (2005).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 1056.